https://lgpress.clemson.edu

 • Chlorothalonil and mancozeb protect against gummy stem blight, downy mildew, and anthracnose; chlorothalonil also protects against powdery mildew.

-• Tebuconazole and Inspire Super have a 7-day pre-harvest interval (PHI) on watermelon.
-These fungicides should not be sprayed during the harvest period (weeks 6-8 in the spray programs).
-When harvest begins early, skip ahead to spray number 6a or 6b listed in table 1.
+• Inspire Super has a 7-day pre-harvest interval (PHI) on watermelon.
+This fungicide should not be sprayed after harvesting starts.
+When harvest begins before nine weeks after transplanting, skip ahead to spray number 6a or 6b listed in table 1.
 Mancozeb and Gavel have a 5-day PHI.

 • See the current edition of the “Southeastern U.S. Vegetable Crop Handbook” for more information.5